OsiriX-Foundation/KheopsDocumentation/docs/report_provider.md

 ![New Report Provier](/img/new_report_provider.png)

-Once the Report Provider has been properly configured, the report provider will display a small green checkmark to confirm that the Kheops server was succefully retreive the report provider's configuration.
+Once the Report Provider has been properly configured, the report provider will display a small green checkmark to confirm that the Kheops server was able to succefully retreive the report provider's configuration.

 ![Configure Report Provider](/img/configured_report_provider.png)